 The Trekz Air have good build quality, and they don’t feel like they would get too damaged after a few accidental drops.
 The headphones are mainly covered by a rubberized coating but are not waterproof.
 The earbuds are dense and should survive impacts.
 On the other hand, the headband that goes behind your head is thinner than the rest of the build but is quite flexible.

 The bass of the Trekz Air is lacking.
 These bone conduction headphones don't produce much bass by creating sound pressure, which is why they have such a low score in our measurements.
-However, they do transmit an average amount of tactile bass through the cheekbones, but even their tactile bass isn't very extended.
+However, they do transmit an average amount of tactile bass through the temples, but even their tactile bass isn't very extended.
 So overall they do produce an average amount of punch on the kick drums, but won't produce any thump or rumble in the sub-bass range.
 We have plans for measuring the tactile bass of headphones/speakers in the future in order to assess the bass of bone conduction headphones better.
 Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit.
 The response here represents the average bass response and your experience may vary.